MiddletonCommunityVoice/services-list/content/care-services/Home-Instead.md

 **At the Memory Cafe in Milnrow**
 Butterworth Hall, New Street
+Open  1st Tue of month 1pm to 3pm
 Book your place with Joanne on 01706 249100
-### Opening Times for the memory cafe
-1st Tue of month 1pm to 3pm
-can also ontact Mike Thompson on 07582 954228

 **At Coffee Rockers, Bury Road, Rochdale**
 Open 3rd Tuesday every month 1pm til 3pm
-Book your place with Joanne on 01706 24900
+Book your place with Joanne on 01706 249100

+can also ontact Mike Thompson on 07582 954228